jfscoertzen/EasyDocker/README.md

 # EasyDocker
-A list of docker cli command to make it easier and prettier.
+A list of docker cli commands to make it easier and prettier.

+* Still work in progress